christinaheese/Christina-Heese/index.md

 ---
 layout: home
+title: "Welcome to My Blog"
 ---

-Welcome to my Jekyll site!
+# Welcome to Christina's Blog!

+This is where I share my thoughts, ideas, and more.
+Feel free to explore my posts.